adisaf/multunus-website/source/blog/2015-12-11-build-super-fast-mvps-without-programmers-part-3.html.markdown

 and iterate.

-If you think I’m delusional, you probably haven’t read the the[first](http://www.multunus.com/blog/2015/11/super-fast-mvps-using-just-google-docs-part-1/)
+If you think I’m delusional, you probably haven’t read the the [first](http://www.multunus.com/blog/2015/11/super-fast-mvps-using-just-google-docs-part-1/)
-[two](http://www.multunus.com/blog/2015/12/super-fast-mvps-just-google-docs-part-2/)parts of this series.
+[two](http://www.multunus.com/blog/2015/12/super-fast-mvps-just-google-docs-part-2/) parts of this series.

 Or you’ve actually read both of them (thank you!), but you’re still skeptical.
 And I wouldn’t blame you.
 We could probably get away with just GoogleSpread for simple applications but what about more serious stuff?